Federal Budget Challenge

 This list of options is only intended as a representative sample of the options available to policymakers.
 It is neither comprehensive nor is it a list of recommendations by The Concord Coalition or Next 10.

 The goal of the Federal Budget Challenge is to reduce the amount of annual deficits over the next 10 years.
 Your starting point will be the CBO's estimate for these deficits under current law -- assuming Congress and the President pass no legislation over that time.
-This estimate likely understates deficits by a substantial amount for reasons explained here.

 About the national debt